 Photo credit: Claude Rigoulet

-In the UK, people will taste any time of day.
+In the UK, people will partake any time of day.
 A free sample is a free sample.
 They won’t necessarily hang around to hear your shtick about the wine and they probably won’t buy a bottle, but they will happily take the proffered glass.
 Whenever.

 French people will take the glass, sniff and swirl, and then proceed to tell you about their cousin so and so who has a vineyard in the Beaujolais, or their buddy in Paris who is a caviste (wine merchant).
 They want to make sure that you know that they are “connected”, and that you can’t pull the wool over their eyes.